Étienne Brûlé: Death

-Brûlé's murder also appears to have been controversial among the Huron people.
-In the immediate aftermath of his death, Toanché was abandoned and subsequently Wenrio and Ihonatiria were founded — suggesting a schism formed in the clan between those that supported Brûlé's murder and those that didn't.
+Brûlé's murder also appears to have been controversial among the Wendat.
+In the immediate aftermath of his death, Toanché was abandoned and subsequently Wenrio and Ihonatiria were founded—suggesting a schism formed in the clan between those who supported Brûlé's murder and those that didn't.

-To further complicate the matter, Father Le Jeune wrote in his 1633 journal in Jesuit Relations that on the last day of June, 1633 he met a French Interpreter among an envoy of Hurons who lived with them for many years.
-It is unknown who else Le Jeune could be referring to other than Brûlé, despite conflicting reports that Brûlé was already dead.
+To further complicate the matter, Father Le Jeune wrote in his 1633 journal in Jesuit Relations that on the last day of June, 1633 he met a French Interpreter among an envoy of Wendat who had lived with them for many years.
+It is unknown whom else Le Jeune could be referring to other than Brûlé, despite reports that Brûlé was already dead.